PDhruv09/DSC_180A-Section_B15-Quater_1-Project/README.md

 User ID: Anonymized user identifier.

 ## Data Preprocessing
-Cleans and prepares the dataset for modeling.
+Clean and prepare the dataset for modeling with:
 ```bash
 python src/preprocess.py
 ```